cb0/memacs/README.md

 At the moment this project is not intended to be used as a emacs beginner configuration.
 You'll need some understanding on how emacs works and how to customize things.
 There will be a documentation but for now please be aware that this is not what you may have been looking for.
 It's my personal emacs configuration.
 Not less, not more.

+### Org Mode
+    I use org mode for my config file format.
+More info on that will be added later.

 ### Content:
     |->emacs